Skip to content

 The Sen Condo – Review, Price and Investment Analysis

-The Sen Preview: 31 October – 12 November 2025 This is an in-depth property review of The Sen Condo, a 99-year leasehold development located at De Souza Avenue, off Jalan Jurong Kechil in Singapore’s District 21.
-The area is known for its serene environment and […]
+This is an in-depth property review of The Sen Condo, a 99-year leasehold development located at De Souza Avenue, off Jalan Jurong Kechil in Singapore’s District 21.
+The area is known for its serene environment and proximity to several nature parks.
+To be developed by […]

 Continue reading →